atolab/zenoh-web/content/docs/migration_1.0/Kotlin.md

 ## Reliability

 The `Reliability` config parameter used on when declaring a subscriber, has been moved.
-It now must be specified when declaring a `Publisher` or when performing a `Put` or a `Delete` operaton.
+It now must be specified when declaring a `Publisher` or when performing a `Put` or a `Delete` operation.

 ## Logging